ayukrish/ayukrish/README.md

 I am a passionate front-end developer who is fascinated by complex engineering problems, DevOps and UX.

 * 💻 Experience in building and architecting awesome web experiences.
-* 🤸‍♂️ Worked on Agility, DevOps and CI/CD.
+* 🤸‍♂️ Worked on Agility, CI/CD.
 * 🦾 I have lead teams in multiple projects.
 * 👥 I have worked directly and cohesively with clients, creative, business and QA teams.
 * 📖 Love to read as well